Sizing

 measure.readingfor long text; usesurface.maxWidthfor structural wrappers. - No responsive logic in components: responsiveness lives in Core (ramps + container units), not in component code.

-- Dynamic height: avoid
+- Dynamic dimensions: avoid

 Theming